kmoon2437/midiplayer/README.md

 player.play();

-let zk = fs.readFileSync('...'); // your zk file. it can be an ArrayBuffer or Uint8Array or nodejs Buffer
+let zk = fs.readFileSync('...'); // your zk file. it can be a string or nodejs Buffer

-// insert buffer
-// The usage is the same as MidiPlayer. let player2 = new ZKPlayer(zk);
+// The usage is same as MidiPlayer. let player2 = new ZKPlayer(zk);

 player2.on('midievent',(event,portnum,message) => {